 Working From Home

-Of course, working from home has become the norm lately for obvious reasons – and this couldn’t have been done without the internet, which saw an enormous increase in traffic not being looked over by an in-house security system or datacentre.
+Of course, working from home has become the norm lately for obvious reasons – and this couldn’t have been done without the internet, which saw an enormous increase in traffic not being looked over by an in-house security system or data centre.
 Lots of people who work from home don’t even need to be linked up to the company VPN, as their applications aren’t inside the corporate firewall, and the ones who do need to use apps within the network can use a VPN that routes the right traffic to them through split tunneling.

 What can SASE do for business network security?

-All of the factors listed above have to lead to some gaps in network security, as a lot of business traffic is no longer protected by HQ security systems.
+All of the factors listed above have led to some gaps in network security, as a lot of business traffic is no longer protected by HQ security systems.
 Additionally, most email services work through the cloud now and therefore require security.
 In essence, there are some real oversights right now in a lot of areas that need security the most.
 SASE can address these issues by providing a cloud-based firewall and web security referred to as a Secure Internet Gateway.

 SASE essentially brings together multiple security products which can be annoying for IT managers, with all of their different alerts.
 Individually, without the context of each other, these alerts are hard to use practically to fix issues.